 According to Ec-Council, “Digital forensic science is a branch of forensic science that focuses on the recovery and investigation of material found in digital devices related to cybercrime”.
-Digital forensic provides the auditor the capability to reconstruct the digital evidence from the audited subjects that can be used as digital evidence that is admissible for court proceedings.
-For an organization to have this capability, the key is employing human resources who have competencies in conducting digital forensic and using the proven and well-known forensic tools.
+Digital forensics provides the auditor the capability to reconstruct the digital evidence from the audited subjects that can be used as digital evidence that is admissible for court proceedings.
+For an organization to have this capability, the key is employing human resources who have competencies in conducting digital forensics and using proven and well-known forensic tools.

 Issues in handling digital evidence

 The first issue that a digital forensic specialist must heed is how to handle the evidence obtained from the digital forensic investigation.
-The digital evidence must be treated similarly to paper-based evidence in terms of certain evidence-gathering processes from identification, collection, storing, analysis to authentication.
+Digital evidence must be treated similarly to paper-based evidence in terms of certain evidence-gathering processes from identification, collection, storing, and analysis to authentication.
 One must note that digital evidence is volatile in its nature as it is prone to change.
 In this regard, it is of utmost importance to keep the digital evidence in its original state as during the time of the incident.
 This is a challenge for a digital forensic specialist during the acquisition of that evidence.

 The second issue that a digital forensic specialist must also pay attention to is the acquisition process of the digital evidence itself.
 The person who conducts the data acquisition must have the competencies to do that job, proven by certification of skills and the use of certified tools.
 Having experience is not only nice to have for a digital forensic specialist as a tiny mistake in conducting data acquisition can ruin the whole digital forensic process.
-One should remember that data acquisition in a digital forensics investigation can last for days, depending on the size and the complexity of the data.
+One should remember that data acquisition in a digital forensics investigation can last for days, depending on the size and complexity of the data.

 The third issue is the tools used to conduct the digital forensic process, be it the hardware or the software.
-The rapid development in digital technology requires a digital forensics specialist to always keep up with the latest technology available in the market, which includes the need to update his/her skill to operate these tools.
-One should note the possible costly investment to maintain the skills and update to the latest forensic tools that can overcome the latest challenge in digital forensics investigation for years to come.
+The rapid development in digital technology requires a digital forensics specialist to always keep up with the latest technology available in the market, which includes the need to update his/her skills to operate these tools.
+One should note the possible costly investment to maintain the skills and update to the latest forensic tools that can overcome the latest challenges in digital forensics investigation for years to come.